Bill Mazeroski's 1960 World Series home run

 Bill Mazeroski's 1960 World Series home run was a baseball play that occurred in Game 7 of the 1960 World Series on October 13, 1960, at Forbes Field in Pittsburgh, Pennsylvania.
 Leading off the bottom of ninth, in a 9–9 tie and with the count one ball, zero strikes, Mazeroski hit a line drive toward deep left field that cleared the wall for a solo home run.
 Mazeroski homered off of New York Yankees pitcher Ralph Terry to end the Series, giving the Pirates a 10–9 win and their first championship since 1925.
-It is the only Game 7 walk-off home run in World Series history.
+It was the first of two times the World Series has ended on a walk-off home run, and the only time it has happened in Game 7.
+The second and most recent World Series-winning walk-off homer was hit by Joe Carter for the Toronto Blue Jays in 1993, although it occurred in Game 6.

 Background

 On the heels of a subpar season for Mazeroski and his fourth-place team, the 1960 campaign exceeded the wildest dreams of Pittsburgh sports fans.
 The Battlin' Bucs as they would become known dominated the National League virtually from the start to claim their first pennant since the 1927 season.
 Meanwhile, Mazeroski was an NL starter in both All-Star Games.

 The Pirates seized control of the pennant race in August, when they won 21 of 31 games with Mazeroski in a lead role.
 He hit .373, drove in 16 runs and had a 26-game errorless streak in the month.
 The 95-59 Pirates finished seven games ahead of second place Milwaukee for the NL pennant.
 The team was rewarded with a trip to the 1960 World Series, where the second baseman forged his legacy against the New York Yankees with a pair of game-winning home runs.
 The 1960 Pirates team featured eight All-Stars, but was widely predicted to lose the World Series to a powerful New York Yankees team.